-The object of the Hearing is to arrive at a fair Decision having given the Appellant and the Decision-Making Committee an adequate opportunity to state their respective cases and to call witnesses.
+The object of the Hearing is to arrive at a correct Decision having given the Appellant and the Decision-making Committee an adequate opportunity to state their respective cases and (if necessary) to call witnesses.

 DECISION

 On completion of the Hearing of the Appeal, both/all parties withdraw and the Members of the Appellate Hearings Committee decide whether the Appeal should be upheld or dismissed.